 Although the design was revolutionary at the time (as previously the mentally ill had been housed in all manner of subpar conditions like county jails and even the basements of public buildings), it proved to be very costly to maintain since the buildings were very ornate and very expansive.
 They also, inadvertently, set the stage for the kind of spooky mental-asylum trope that is firmly embedded in our culture today.
 The long rambling hallways, the prolific number of rooms, and the sense that one could get lost in the giant labyrinthian buildings was very unsettling to visitors.

 In that regard, the Danvers State Hospital was especially labyrinthian as all the outbuildings and sub-basements of the buildings were connected by dozens of winding tunnels.
 Essentially, the hospital couldn’t become more of a horror movie set if someone had designed it to be such.
 The structure was so sprawling and so imposing that it served as inspiration for H.P Lovecraft’s Arkham Sanatorium (featured in his short story “The Thing on the Doorstep”).
 In turn, Lovecraft’s story was the inspiration for the Arkham Asylum in the Batman comic universe.

 If you’re a fan bent on exploring the now-defunct complex, you’re in for a disappointment.
-The vast majority of the complex was demolished in the early mid-2000s with only a small shell of the primary building preserved for historical purposes.
-The remaining land was developed into a series of apartment complexes, four of which burned in a large fire in 2007; the cause of the fire was never determined and the development company behind the apartment complexes sold the land in early 2014.
+The vast majority of the complex was demolished in the mid-2000s with only a small shell of the primary building preserved for historical purposes.
+The remaining land was developed into a series of apartment complexes, four of which burned down in a large fire visible from Boston, nearly 17 miles (27 kilometers) away in 2007.
+The cause of the fire was never determined and the development company behind the apartment complexes sold the land in early 2014.